bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-0/system-setup.md

     - Verify that this worked by trying to enter the repo folder and listing the contents:
         - `cd pandas-practical-python-primer`
         - `ls -la`

+**Well Done!** You've made it to the end of this section.
+Go eat a cookie!

+## Installing PyCharm
+Using an IDE **can** be very helpful.
+Particularly for beginners, they can be immensely time saving - primarily because of the code completion that they offer.

+I strongly suggest that you use the most popular Python IDE, [PyCharm](https://www.jetbrains.com/pycharm/).
+That's the tool that I'll be using in class and it's got some great features that will really help you as your are getting started with Python.

+There are multiple editions of the tool offered.
+For our class, I suggest that you download a trial of the professional edition if you didn't receive a key already.
+The open-source version is quite versatile, but it does lack support for remote interpreters, which we will be using.
+Don't worry about what a remote interpreter is ;)

 ## Using a Virtual Machine
 In the vast majority of circumstances, the Python code that you write will